frk-sandkake/js2_ca_lindasandaker/README.md

 To improve the quality of an existing `project` by establishing useful workflows that make the development process more efficient.

-## How to run the current project ❔❔
+## How to run the current project:

 -   Clone the project